isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

     tri> : ¬  A → ¬  B →    C → Tri A B C
 ```

-and we can lift this notion to `type:Trichotomous`, stating that for two relations,
+Just as we defined `type:Decidable₂`, we will now lift this notion of `def:Tri`
+to an analogous `type:Trichotomous`: stating that for two relations, one
-one equality-like, and one less-than-like, we can always determine which holds:
+equality-like, and one less-than-like, we can always determine which of the
+three options holds.

 ```agda
   Trichotomous